erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    erf.most.radius            = INT    #SPECIFIED REGION RADIUS
    erf.most.time_window       = FLOAT  #WINDOW FOR TIME AVG

 We now consider two concrete examples.
-To obtain an adiabatic boundary for for :math:`\theta` while utilizing ``planar averaging`` without ``time averaging`` and a specified vertical height above the bottom surface, one would specify:
+To employ an instantaneous ``planar average`` at a specified vertical height above the bottom surface, one would specify:

 ::